Noisy Beeping Networks: Introduction

-On top of the TDMA we employ a coding technique for interactive coding over noisy networks developed by Rajagopalan and Schulman~\cite{RS94,ABEGH16}.
-This coding allows the parties to compute~$\pi$ even though some of the messages arrive corrupted.
-This coding requires a bound on the per-message noise probability being at most~$O(\Delta^{-1})$, which naively implies an additional blowup of $O(\log \Delta)$ in order to reduce the noise to that level.
-We avert this blowup by taking advantage of the broadcast nature of the beeping model.
-Each node can concatenate the messages directed to \emph{all} its neighbours into a single message (of length~$O(B\Delta)$) that will be encoded against errors.
-The node beeps this single message, and all its neighbours will hear and decode it simultaneously.
+On top of the TDMA we employ a coding technique for interactive coding over noisy networks developed by Rajagopalan and Schulman~\cite{RS94,ABEGH19}.
+This coding allows the parties to replace~$\pi$ with a \emph{resilient} protocol that computes the same functionality as~$\pi$ even if some of its messages arrived corrupted.
+This coding requires a bound on the per-message noise probability to be at most~$O(\Delta^{-1})$, which naively implies an additional blowup of $O(\log \Delta)$ in order to reduce the noise to that level.
+We avoid this blowup by taking advantage of the broadcast nature of the beeping model.
+Each node can concatenate the messages directed to \emph{all} its neighbors into a single message (of length~$O(B\Delta)$) that will be encoded against errors via a standard error-correcting code with a constant distance.
+The node beeps this single message, and all its neighbors will hear and decode it simultaneously.
 This method reduces the per-message noise level to $2^{-\Omega(\Delta)}$ with only a \emph{constant} overhead.

-The following theorem summarizes the last result. \begin{theorem}[Simulating message-passing protocols, informal] Given a 2-hop coloring with $c$~colors, any fully-utilized protocol~$\pi$ in the CONGEST(B) model can be simulated with high probability in the noisy beeping model $BL_\eps$ incurring a multiplicative overhead of $O(B\cdot c \cdot \Delta)$ in its round complexity. \end{theorem}
+The following theorem summarizes this result. \begin{theorem}[Simulating message-passing protocols, informal] Given a 2-hop coloring with $c$~colors, any fully-utilized protocol~$\pi$ in the CONGEST(B) model can be simulated with high probability in the noisy beeping model $BL_\eps$ in $O(c^2\log n) + \max(|\pi|,\log n/\Delta)\cdot O(B\cdot c \cdot \Delta)$~rounds. \end{theorem}

-In~\cite{BBDK18}, Beauquier et al. show how to simulate a CONGEST(B) protocols over $BL$ networks with $O(B\cdot c^2)$~overhead.
-Hence our simulation (Theorem~\ref{thm:MPsim-inf}) improves the result of~\cite{BBDK18} for some networks, in addition to being noise-resilient.
+In~\cite{BBDK18}, Beauquier et al.\@ showed how to simulate a CONGEST(B) protocols over $BL$ networks with $O(B\cdot c^2)$~multiplicative overhead.
+Hence our simulation (Theorem~\ref{thm:MPsim-inf}) improves the result of~\cite{BBDK18} for some networks (e.g., when $\Delta \ll n$), in addition to being noise-resilient.

 Finally, we show that our simulation is tight in the case of a clique.
-We show a specific task that can be computed in $k$ rounds in the CONGEST(1) model, but takes $\Omega(kn^2)$ rounds in the $BL$ (or $BL_\eps$) model.
-Note that our simulation's overhead for a clique is exactly~$\Theta(n^2)$.
+We show a task (actually, a family of tasks, parametrized by~$k$) that can be computed in $k$ rounds in the CONGEST(1) model, but takes $\Omega(kn^2)$ rounds in the $BL$ (or $BL_\eps$) model over a clique with $n$~nodes.
+Note that our simulation's multiplicative overhead over a clique, as given by Theorem~\ref{thm:MPsim-inf}, is exactly~$\Theta(n^2)$ since the length of $\pi$ tends to infinity ($k\to\infty$).